imagej/imagej.github.io/_pages/help/editing/whitespace.md

 +-=-=-=-=-=-=-=-=-=-=-=-=-+
 </div> You're a loony.
 {% endcapture %}
-{% include example code=fixed-width-div-style-fail %}
+{% include code-example code=fixed-width-div-style-fail %}

 ...unless you add `markdown=1` to the element in question: